ably/ably-asset-tracking-android/README.md

 }
 ```

-#### Declaring the AAT dependencies
+#### Declaring the Ably Asset Tracking dependencies

-Finally, you can add the AAT dependency in the Gradle build script:
+Finally, you can add the Ably Asset Tracking dependency in the Gradle build script:

 ```gradle
 dependencies {